iAmWillShepherd/CS6301-YelpDataETL/README.md

 # Run

-1. Using Windows Command Prompt, navigate to `/YelpDataChallenge`
+1. Using Windows Command Prompt, navigate to `YelpDataChallenge`
 1. Run the following commands in this order:
   1. `dotnet restore`
   1. `dotnet build`